josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 [https://tenderlovemaking.com/2009/04/23/namespaces-in-xml.html](https://tenderlovemaking.com/2009/04/23/namespaces-in-xml.html)

-# Employees.xml examples
+# test_full_name_last_employee

 ```ruby
 # from new pry session
 require 'nokogiri'
 ```

-This is originally discussed under the concept of "slop", because there's a `Nokogiri` mode called "slop", which the docs say over and over is a bad idea to use.
+This is originally [discussed under the concept of "slop"](https://nokogiri.org/tutorials/searching_a_xml_html_document.html#slop-1), because there's a `Nokogiri` mode called "slop", which the docs say over and over is a bad idea to use.
 So, instead of using the "sloppy" examples, we'll just work through the examples with regular non-sloppy `Nokogiri#css` selectors.

 ### Question: Get the full name of the last employee